 ii LEGAL FRAMEWORK

-The current legislation on subsoil use is based on the constitution and comprised of the Law on Subsoil, the Law on Production Sharing Agreement, The Law on Concessions and a number of presidential and governmental resolutions.
+The current legislation on subsoil use is based on the constitution and is comprised of the Law on Subsoil, the Law on Production Sharing Agreement and a number of presidential and governmental resolutions.
 The primary law on the field is the Law on Subsoil,8 which lays down the basic legal principles on mining and regulates the principal issues of possession, use and disposal of the subsoil.
-The general structure and directions of regulation over the mining sector are usually initiated by presidential decrees, and then incorporated into more detailed decrees of the Cabinet of Ministers (government).
+The general structure and direction of regulation over the mining sector are usually initiated by presidential decrees, and then incorporated into more detailed decrees of the Cabinet of Ministers (government).
 Relations in the mining industry, similar to other market relations, are also governed by the provisions of civil, tax, environmental, corporate, currency, land and other industry-related laws.

 All subsoil operations in Uzbekistan are subject to licensing.
 There are several regulations on licensing depending on the underground activity (exploration, development, artisanal mining, use of technogenic mineral formations, etc.) or the mineral that is sought after (ore minerals, non-metallic minerals, oil and gas).
 These regulate the conditions, requirements and procedure of licensing.
 All taxation questions are regulated principally by the Tax Code.